marziye-A/PromptKD-SKL/README.md

 Determine `{student_size}` and `{teacher_size}` by checking the `scripts` folder.
 Also, put your experiment output folder in `{your_exp_folder}` by checking the `results/{model}/train` folder.

-We use 8x NVIDIA GeForce RTX 3090 GPUs for GPT-2, and 4x NVIDIA A100 80 GB (PCIe) GPUs for OPT and Llama model.

 ### Change Model Parallel Size